 - Paint and painting supplies are not provided by the school.

-- The best paint to use is spray paint.
+- The best paint to use is spray paint for the base.
 You will probably need 2–3 cans for a good base coat and additional paint for your design.
+Painting the design with a paint brush usually turns out better.
+Or spray paint with stenciles.
 The quantity needed will depend upon the color you are using, the color already painted on the rock, and weather conditions (Note: if you want to paint the rock a light color you may need 5-7 cans of paint).

 - ONLY the rock may be painted.
 DO NOT paint the sidewalk, grass, or any other material surrounding the rock.
 The individual or group reserving the rock will be held financially responsible for any cleaning and repair costs associated with the violation of this policy.